 585 Imaging Science: From Cells to Stars (3).
 Prerequisites, MATH 233 and PHYS 118.
 Fundamentals of imaging as applied to biological, medical and astronomy imaging systems.
 Physics of radiation and particle sources, image formation and detection physics.
 Principles of optics, coherence, Fourier methods, statistics, especially as they cross disciplinary boundaries for new opportunities in imaging.

 594 Nonlinear Dynamics (MATH 594) (3).
 Prerequisite, MATH 383.
 Permission of the instructor for students lacking the prerequisite.
 Interdisciplinary introduction to nonlinear dynamics and chaos.
 Fixed points, bifurcations, strange attractors, with applications to physics, biology, chemistry, finance.

 631 Mathematical Methods of Theoretical Physics I (3).
-Prerequisites, MATH 383 and PHYS 128.
+Prerequisites, PHYS 281L and PHYS 358.
 Vector fields, curvilinear coordinates, functions of complex variables, linear differential equations of second order, Fourier series, integral transforms, delta sequence.

 632 Mathematical Methods of Theoretical Physics II (3).
 Prerequisite, PHYS 631.
 Permission of the instructor for students lacking the prerequisite.
 Partial differential equations, special functions, Green functions, variational methods, traveling waves, and scattering.